AndrewEmeg/Simple-Modal-Functionality/README.md

 # Modal-Window-Project
 ## Disclaimer
 This project is one of the many projects in my current JavaScript course on Udemy as at May 14, 2024.
-I built this by observing my instructor and implementing my observations in my code.
+I built this project by observing my instructor and implementing my observations in my code.
 The HTML and CSS were given to me as starter files, since it was a JavaScript course.

 This is the [JavaScript Course](https://www.udemy.com/share/101Wfe/)